Putting Leadership into Action, Solutions into Place.

 Bingham Fellows was created in 1988 through a $500,000 endowment from the Mary and Barry Bingham Sr. The program has provided experienced leaders with the opportunity to put into practice the skills that credential them as a leader of leaders.
 Side by side with peers, participants provide critical issues with visibility and momentum to move our community forward.

-Outcomes from over 20 years of Bingham Fellows projects demonstrate both imagination and practical gathering of critical resources to address obvious social needs.
-Learn about the 2014 topic, “Investing in West Louisville’s Path to Prosperity.”
+Outcomes from over 25 years of Bingham Fellows projects demonstrate both imagination and practical gathering of critical resources to address obvious social needs.
+Learn about the 2015 topic, “United We Stand: A New Model for How City Collaborates with State.”

 In recent years, they’ve contributed to the development of a long-term vision for our community, enhanced environmental responsibility through initiatives at the grassroots and policy levels, worked to attract and retain talent with an internship program now managed by Greater Louisville Inc. and helped form the Kentucky Indiana Exchange, a regional leadership coalition.
-The impact of the Fellows goes back to the 1990s with the creation of The Housing Partnership, construction of the Presbyterian Community Center, growth of local farmers’ markets and numerous other positive outcomes.
+The impact of the Fellows goes back to the 1990s with the creation of The Housing Partnership, the working concept of the Sustain Louisville arm of Louisville Metro government, growth of local farmers’ markets and numerous other positive outcomes.
 See highlights of the Bingham Fellows outcomes since 1989.

 “My experience with the Bingham Fellows enriched me both personally and professionally.
 It provided me the opportunity to develop new relationships, improve my own leadership skills, and to work as a team with other effective community leaders to contribute to an effort to significantly enhance the quality of life for people in the city of Louisville.
 I’m grateful I participated.”